 For example, my 98 cents worth of chemicals is identical to your 98 cents worth of chemicals which is identical to Joe Sixpack’s 98 cents worth of chemicals, even (OMG!)
 Hitler’s 98 cents worth of chemicals.
 Adolf Hitler did despicable, horrific destructively anti-social things, but sorry to say, he was working with the same 98 cents work of chemical as you and I are.
 In other words, our essential selves consist of the same “stuff.”
-So do you not say “My 98 cents worth of chemicals are better (or worse) than your 98 cents worth of chemicals” but such concept is semantically null.
+So do you not say “My 98 cents worth of chemicals are better (or worse) than your 98 cents worth of chemicals” as such concepts are semantically null.
 There is no good or bad 98 cents worth of chemicals, just 98 cents worth of chemicals.
-And these 98 cents worth of chemicals by what I do or do not do, what I achieve or do not achieve, what kind of house I live in, how many books I have written or whether they sell well or not.
+And these 98 cents worth of chemicals do not become more or valuable or worthy by what I do or do not do, by what I achieve or do not achieve, by what kind of house I live in, by how many books I have read or written or by whether they sell well or not.

-WE RECOMMED: The words of that brilliant, 20th Century philosopher, Popeye the Sailor-man who frequently said
+WE RECOMMEND : The words of that brilliant, 20th Century philosopher, Popeye the Sailor-man who frequently said

 BOTTOM LINE: If you want to start feeling better about yourself, right now, today, STOP calling your dear, sweet self names.
 And as long as you are doing so, please stop calling the dear, sweet selves of others names.
 It will change your life.
 Honest!